-We also think of them for use as hedgerow, or as natural fencing around the perimeter of our yard.
+As we think about bushes and shrubs, foundation plants first come to mind.
+We also think of them for use as a hedgerow, or as natural fencing around the perimeter of our yard.

-Bushes and shrubs have lots of value, and seemingly limitless uses.
+Bushes and shrubs have lots of value and seemingly limitless uses.
 Among other things, they are used:

-As a natural windbreak.
+To create a natural windbreak.

-As hedgerow or barriers.
+As hedgerows or barriers.

 To screen or block a view.

-For enjoyment of flowers and their fragrance
+For the enjoyment of flowers and their fragrance

 Like trees, some bushes are evergreens and others are deciduous.